walmartlabs/concord-website/docs/triggers/github.md

 **Note:** the version 1 of `github` trigger implementation is deprecated and replaced with [version 2](#version-2).
 Check [the migration guide](#github-migration) on how to update your flows to be compatible with the version 2.

+**Note:** [Runtime v2](../processes-v2/index.html) doesn't support GitHub triggers version 1.

 The `github` event source allows Concord to receive `push` and `pull_request` notifications from GitHub.
 Here's an example: